 Some of the most common cancers in dogs include mast cell tumors, melanoma, lymphoma, and bone cancer.
 In cats, some of the most common cancers include lymphoma, feline leukemia virus (FeLV), mammary cancer, and skin cancer.

 If your pet requires diagnosis or cancer care beyond the scope of our skilled veterinarians, we will refer you to a veterinary oncology specialist near Anaheim.

 Veterinary internal medicine also covers urology conditions such as urinary tract infections (UTIs) in dogs and feline lower urinary tract disease (FLUTD) in cats.

 Your pet's urinary tract consists of their kidneys, the tubes that carry urine to the bladder, the bladder, and the urethra that conducts urine out of your animal's body.
 Urinary tract disorders can affect any part of this system.

 Essential hormones are secreted into your pet's body thanks to the hard work of a number of glands.
 These glands and hormones are your pet's endocrine system.
 When your pet's endocrine system isn't working the way it should, symptoms can include skin problems and poor coat condition.

 Your pet's health is our highest priority.

+While our vets do offer general internal medical care, we know that specialists are best equipped to take care of advanced internal medical conditions.
 If your pet needs a procedure or expertise that we do not offer, we will refer you to an experienced veterinary internal medicine specialist near Anaheim.

 Laboratory & Diagnostics